Bramas/CakePHP-Taxonomy/README.markdown

-Taxonomy Plugin for CakePHP 2.0 Alpha (Work in progress)
+Taxonomy Plugin for CakePHP 2.0 Beta
 ============================================================